gergap/source-id/README.md

 control systems.
 When debugging an executable your need to extract the version information of this executable, search for a tag for this version in the version control system and check out this version.
 If everything works you have the correct sources for your executable.
-Because the source paths used to build the executable are most likely different then on your debugging machine GDB doesn't find the files automatically.
+Because the source paths used by the build machine are most likely different than on your debugging machine GDB doesn't find the files automatically.
 Using "set substitute-path" you can tell GDB in what path your sources are.